Thursday, April 5, 2007

 LM: What kind of hair is used in the Great Lengths process?
 What should people be looking for in the hair to guarantee a natural look?

+NR: You want to look for the grade of the hair, make sure that it’s silky and 100% human hair.
+And that’s it’s not mixed with polyester or anything, because that can always cause a problem with tangling.
 Feel the texture of the hair, whether it’s curly or straight, make sure it has a little shine to it, so you know, ‘cause it’s being processed and colored.
 Also look out for the smell of it.
 If the hair smells bad, it will have a funny smell, that’s bad.
 It should smell clean and fresh.

 LM: You mentioned color.
 Do you typically dye extensions to make sure it matches the natural hair perfectly?